 - CDN is available for an additional $10 per month.
 No free option.

 - Staging and cloning sites.
 Staging sites are not available in the cheapest (Tiny) plan.
 It’s available in all other plans.

 - and more.
 You should definitely visit their website and explore all their features.
 There are many more.

 The test was done at WebPagetest.org using a demo site (all their plans are pretty similar when it comes to performance).
 The default WordPress page with no extra configuration or content added fully loaded in 1.267 seconds.
 Which is one of the best results we got.
 If you tweak your WP setup you’ll get even better results.

 You can view the full test results here.

 Flywheel Short Review

 Out of all the providers we’ve tried, Flywheel has the most features with their dashboard, especially for collaboration and agencies.
 They have one of the fastest servers out of the box.
 All their hosting plans run on VPSes, so it’s not shared hosting.
 The custom dashboard is beautiful and easy to use, so if you’re a beginner you can easily find yourself around the dashboard and create a site.
 Their support team is helpful and will help you set up your sites.
 For agencies, you have lots options for reselling, granting access, transferring billing and payments to clients, and even a white-label option, so if you’re looking to resell WordPress hosting Flywheel is definitely the best choice.
 The only “downside” we noticed is that some of the advertised tools are not available in all hosting plans, but that’s expected and it’s what every hosting provider does.
-Their 24/7 support is only available M-F 9-5pm though.
-There’s only emergency, actual 24/7 support.
-So if you plan on contacting support for some minor issues, you can expect a reply within the usual working hours.

 - Pros: fast servers and a great custom dashboard with lots of features